 I’m very pleased to introduce you Memographer’s new trend- Destination Running, a project that combines my three favorite hobbies: Photography, Travel and Running.

 You’ve seen plenty of Photography and Travel here, now it’s time to catch up on the Running part.
 If you are not a runner, this story may sound pretty boring to you; so feel free to scroll down to the pictures [wink]

 My road to Chicago might look easy from the mobile phone photos below.
 However, in real life it was a very challenging path.
 I decided to return to endurance running on February 28, 2014 (after almost 20 years long break!) when I became the Atlanta Track Club member to be able to register for AJC Peachtree Road Race 10K.
-After the Peachtree I decided to train for a marathon.
+After the Peachtree, I had decided to train for a marathon.
 Unfortunately, I had hit the road too fast too soon and got injured.
-So some of the first steps of this projects were made in a castboot.
-I’ve trained hard; I haven’t missed a single training session of my 18-week Hal Higdon Marathon Training Program; I’ve run 4-days a week and cross-trained one day; I’ve completed 72 runs from 2 miles to 20 miles long; I’ve run during the rains and storms, under the burning sun and in the darkness of the nights, in 100F degrees heat and 100% humidity… I had two goals for my first marathon: to finish it injury free and to finish it in less than 4 hours.
+So some of the first steps of this projects were made in a cast-boot.
+I trained hard; I didn’t skip a single training session of my 18-week Hal Higdon Marathon Training Program; I ran 4-days a week and cross-trained one day; completed 72 runs from 2 miles to 20 miles long; I had to run during rains and storms, under burning sun and in darkness of nights, in 100F degrees heat and 100% humidity… Two goals for my first marathon were: to finish it injury free and to finish it in less than 4 hours.
 I finished the first half of Chicago Marathon in less than 2 hours, but couldn’t keep up the sub-4 marathon pace… Nevertheless, my First Marathon was a huge success.
 I’ve finished it injury free and I had, hands down, the most incredible enlightening and wonderful running experience… I got hooked on marathon running!

 – #OwnChicago is an official hashtag of the Bank of America Chicago Marathon.